Junior Appalachian Musicians Board of Directors and Staff, November 2022

 Kirsten Griffiths, Secretary, is a resident of Floyd, VA where she is the parent of two JAM students and also director of the Floyd JAMS affiliate program.
 Through these roles, Kirsten provides insight into parent communication and local-level JAM leadership.

 Anthony Edwards, Treasurer, is a Vice President in Credit Administration at Skyline National Bank in Galax, VA.
 He graduated in 2009 from the Bryan School of Business and Economics at UNC- Greensboro with a Bachelor’s Degree in Finance.
 He is currently serving also as President of the Twin County Regional Chamber of Commerce, Inc. He was recently awarded honor (top) graduate of the VBA School of Bank Management at the University of Virginia.
 Anthony served as Chair of the JAM, Inc. Board of Directors from 2014-2020.

-Tammy Sawyer, Secretary/Treasurer is a wildlife biologist and environmental educator who has been involved with traditional music for over 20 years.
+Tammy Sawyer, is a wildlife biologist and environmental educator and been involved with traditional music for over 20 years.
 An award winning dulcimer and bass player, she formerly worked as an instructor and substitute teacher with the Alleghany JAM program.
 She is also a founding member of the JAM Board of Directors.

-Michael Webb is the Director of Development at the College of Arts and Sciences at East Tennessee State University.
-He combines his love for Appalachian music with his professional skills in fundraising to further JAM’s mission and the program’s recent expansion into Tennessee.
+Michael Webb is the Director of Development at the College of Arts and Sciences at East Tennessee State University in Johnson City, TN.
+He combines his love for Appalachian music with his professional skills in fundraising to further JAM’s mission into Tennessee.